 Testing involves serum sent to a lab.
 The most accurate test is the PCR test, which detects the Brucella DNA.
 Other tests for B. canis

 have had issues with false positives and negatives that are not seen with the PCR test.
 If you have a positive test, you can be assured it is positive, and no repeat testing is needed to prove the test results.
 Please always test any new dog and any adult dog brought into the kennel for breeding, and be sure the PCR test was the one used.
 Two negative tests 60 days apart should prove your added breeding stock is free of Brucellosis.

 - L-Carnitine plays a vital role in the process of sperm development, in promoting proper maturation and morphology of sperm.
 It also has a role in ensuring the maintenance of sperm quality and vitality.

 - Vitamins A, C, E, and Selenium are important vitamins and cleansing antioxidants that play a key role in repairing damage caused by the environment and aging.

 - Grape seed extract scours damaging free-radicals from your system and literally prevents “rusting” of tissues and cells of the testicle.

 - Zinc has been shown to have a positive effect on sperm formation, sperm motility, and testosterone metabolism.

 - Vitamins – B6, B12 and Folate are vitamins critical to male reproductive.

-- Lastly Vitamin D has shown to increase sperm motility and I always use if males are primarily housed inside.
+- Lastly, Vitamin D has shown to increase sperm motility.
+Always use if males are primarily housed inside.

-These are the vitamins, minerals, and herbs found through research to be helpful in mammals for maximum fertility.
+These are the vitamins, minerals, and herbs found through research to help mammals reach maximum fertility.
 They can be useful when given during the breeding season.
 You can research these products yourself or use

 Breeders' Edge® Oxy Stud™